brookepoulton/beaumont-inventory-system/README.md

 2. Create a MySQL database named `495f4bpoulton`.
 3. Import `495f4bpoulton.sql`
 4. Rename connect_example.php to connect.php.
 Open connect.php and replace the placeholder values (your_username and your_password) with your own MySQL credentials.
-5. Open `index.php` in a browser to use the system.
+5. Open `login.php` in a browser to use the system. (see creating a test admin user for intructions on how to create a login)

 ## Database Connection